kfly8/Type-Alias/README.md

 # sub Point(;$) { Dict[x=>Int,y=>Int] }
 ```

-Given an array reference in `$type_alias_args`, returns the type constraint defined by Type::Tiny's Tuple type.
+Given an array reference in `$type_alias_args`, it returns the type constraint defined by Type::Tiny's Tuple type.

 ```perl
 type Option => [Str, Int];
 # sub Option(;$) { Tuple[Str,Int] }
 ```

-Given a code reference in `$type_alias_args`, defines a type function that accepts a type constraint as an argument and return the type constraint.
+Given a code reference in `$type_alias_args`, it defines a type function that accepts a type constraint as an argument and return the type constraint.

 ```perl
 type List => sub($R) {